tubs-alg/AlgLab-Summer-24/sheets/01_cpsat/exercises/02_organ_donor_problem/README.md

    into your model, you need to restrict the size of each exchange cycle.
    Implement a new solver in `solver_small_cycles.py` that allows cycles of size *at most* 3 (i.e., 3 transplantations) and verify it using
    `python3 verify_small_cycles.py`.
+   *Hint:* Start with the most obvious model using the `simple_cycle` function you find in the references.
+Do not try to use the model from the previous task.

 ## References